 We're excited and happy to start the application process for 2016.
 Applications are now open for Fellows, Mentors, Project Managers, and Project Partner Organizations.
 We expect to take around 42 fellows, 4-6 Technical Mentors, 3 Project Managers, and 12 Project Partners.
 We encourage everyone to read the FAQ before applying.
 Most [...]

-Apply to be a Project Partner for 2018 Data Science for Social Good is a summer program that requires year-round preparation.
-A successful summer requires a mix of good people and projects, and we spend a lot of time trying to find projects to solve and the people to solve them. [...]
+Apply to be a Project Partner for 2019 What Makes a Good DSSG Project?
+Data Science for Social Good is a summer program that requires year-round preparation.
+A successful summer requires a mix of good people and projects, and we spend a lot of time trying to find projects [...]

 Over the past year, the nation has faced a series of highly publicized adverse interactions between the police and the public, from Ferguson to Baltimore to New York.
 These incidents have had dire and occasionally deadly consequences for individuals and have eroded public trust in the police, making it more difficult for the majority of [...]